vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 bhave bhave nātibhave bhajasva mām bhavodbhavah. k

 This verse (Anus.t.ubh) corresponds to Taittirīya Araṅyaka 10.43.
 It has some variants (see Bisschop 2006a, 7 f.), the most important of which is the reading bhavasva instead of bhajasva.
-The Mahā-Nārāyan. a Upanis.ad 17.1 (Varenne 1960, 277–78) reads bhavasva.
+The Mahā-Nārāyaṇa Upanis.ad 17.1 (Varenne 1960, 277–78) reads bhavasva.
 This verse is translated by Varenne 1960, 71, with a little too much Cartesian flavour, as: ‘Je cherge refuge aupr`es du nouveau-n´e; hommage au nouveau-n´e!
 Hommage!
 Je suis!
 Je suis!
 Je n’excelle pas!
 Sois pour moi!
 Hommage `a celui qui est l’origine de l’existence!’